 Promote your small business by:

 - Creating an appealing job description!
 Smaller companies have fewer regulations and hoops to jump through so you should have the upper hand in creating a winning job description.
 Most simply don’t know how to.
 Before you copy and paste a job description template off the web, compile a document that will help you to write with personality, showcasing corporate culture.
-In our prior post about Numbing Job Descriptions-How to Fix Them, we stress three key points;
+Here are three key points;

 - Talk to the person as if you were a friend.
 Using a casual tone to explain how the person fits in or the importance of the job gets applicants excited.
 Is the Office Manager the “go-to person of the office”?
 Will the Assistant Manager, “Work hand and hand with the General Manager to set the strategy ….”?